 Harry Clarke’s Illustrations for Poe’s Tales of Mystery and Imagination (1919)

-Since Edgar Allan Poe’s stories of suspense and horror were first compiled as Tales of Mystery and Imagination in 1902, many gifted artists have tried their hand at illustrating them, notably Arthur Rackham, Edmund Dulac and Gustave Dore.
+Since Edgar Allan Poe’s stories of suspense and horror were first compiled as Tales of Mystery and Imagination in 1902, many gifted artists have tried their hand at illustrating these haunting worlds, notably Arthur Rackham, Edmund Dulac, and Gustave Doré.
 But perhaps it is the Irishman Harry Clarke who has come closest to evoking the delirious claustrophobia and frightening inventiveness of “Poe-land”.
-For the 1919 edition of Tales Clarke created the twenty-four monochrome images featured below.
-Their nightmarish, hallucinatory quality makes you wonder if he was on something, until you remember the stories.
+For the 1919 edition of the Tales, Clarke created the twenty-four monochrome images featured below.
+Their nightmarish, hallucinatory quality may make you worry for their artist’s mind, until you remember the stories they illustrate.

-A new iteration with eight colour plates was published in 1923.
-Calla Editions recently reprinted this second edition and gave it a sane price tag.
-You can learn more about the under-appreciated stained glass artist behind the mesmeric illustrations in our essay “Harry Clarke’s Looking Glass” by Kelly Sullivan.
+A new iteration of the Tales with eight color plates was published in 1923.
+Calla Editions somewhat recently reprinted this second edition and gave it a sane price tag.
+You can learn more about the underappreciated stained glass artist behind the mesmeric illustrations in our essay “Harry Clarke’s Looking Glass” by Kelly Sullivan.

 RightsUnderlying Work RightsPD Worldwide